Ezra Koenig: Early life

 Koenig was born in New York City and is the son of Bobby Bass, a psychotherapist, and Robin Koenig, a set dresser on film and TV productions.
 He is Jewish, and his family emigrated to the U.S. from Romania and Hungary.
 His parents lived on the Upper West Side of Manhattan before moving to Glen Ridge, New Jersey shortly after their son's birth.
+As a young teenager, Ezra attended Buck's Rock Camp, a Montessori-style performing and creative arts camp in Connecticut.
 He graduated from Glen Ridge High School.
-Koenig has a younger sister, Emma Koenig (born 1988), who is the author of the books FUCK! i'm in my twenties and Moan, and has written for television and magazines.
+Koenig has a younger sister, Emma Koenig (born 1988), who is the author of the books FUCK!
+I'm in my twenties and Moan, and has written for television and magazines.
 Ezra began writing music around the age of ten, and his first song ever was titled "Bad Birthday Party".

 While attending Columbia University, he ran a blog called Internet Vibes about fashion, existentialism, personal identity, and modern culture.
-After graduating, he taught English through Teach for America at Junior High School 258 in Brooklyn, New York.
+After graduating, he taught English through Teach for America at Junior High School 258 in Brooklyn.
 Students recalled Koenig bringing his guitar with him to class, despite trying to hide it and his music career.
-He was described as a "laid-back" teacher who successfully made bonds with his students.
+He was described as a laid-back teacher who successfully made bonds with his students.
 In fall 2007, a deal with XL Recordings cut short Koenig's teaching career.

 During his schooling and college years, he was involved in numerous musical projects with Wes Miles, a childhood friend and now current frontman of Ra Ra Riot.
 Koenig and Miles formed an experimental band, The Sophisticuffs, which was described as "wildly inventive musical work".
-In 2004, Koenig formed the rap band, L'Homme Run, notable for the comedic track, "Pizza Party", with Andrew Kalaidjian and fellow Vampire Weekend band member Chris Tomson, played saxophone for the indie rock band Dirty Projectors and worked as an intern for The Walkmen.
+In 2004, Koenig formed the hip hop group L'Homme Run, which was notable for the comedic track "Pizza Party", with Andrew Kalaidjian and fellow Vampire Weekend band member Chris Tomson, played saxophone for the indie rock band Dirty Projectors and worked as an intern for The Walkmen.